 1. Power bank

 Read the above scenario again.
 Now replace the situation with whipping out your power bank and charging the phone or camera on the go.
 In fact if you're on a backpacking trip, and doing it rough is more your style, get a solar power bank.
-It's free to use, no hassles of hunting for a power plug point, and it's great for the environment.
+It's free to use, no hassles of hunting for a power plug point especially when you are traveling for a destination wedding, and it's great for the environment.

 Get one here for $15